peca2345/ESPHome-car-battery-voltage-meter/README.md

 You must find out the correct mulitply value yourself by testing for your wiring.

 Measure with a multimeter the real value of the voltage and by increasing or decreasing the value of the multiply find the optimum value to be as accurate as possible to the measured value.
-The measured input voltage value must be as close as possible to the value displayed in Home Assistant.
+The measured input voltage value must be as close as possible to the value displayed in Home Assistant/log.

 I recommend to use ESP with external WIFI antenna.